Mitt Romney, August 30th, 2012, Republican Convention, Tampa, Florida.

 So they brought in a former player to talk to this guy.

-And after the conference between the former player and the current malcontent player, the player said he felt like he had a new lease on life because he had just learned that it was okay to be cordial to people.
+And after the conference between the former player and the current Malcontent player, the player said he felt like he had a new lease on life because he had just learned that it was okay to be cordial to people.

 It was okay to treat people nicely.

-Now, what what must his childhood have been if it's a revelation to him now that it's okay to be cordial?
+Now, what must his childhood have been if it's a revelation to him now that it's okay to be cordial?

 And I don't mean to, I mean, it's bad.

-That's why this convention to me was such an upper, because it it hearkened back to simple possibilities, possibilities that exist to all human beings simply because they live in this country.
+That's why this convention to me was such an upper, because it hearkened back to simple possibilities, possibilities that exist to all human beings simply because they live in this country.

 It's a singular opportunity.